Skip to Content

 • Portraits: The Queen & Jane Austen

-The old paper £10 note is also no longer used.
-A new polymer one features Jane Austen, the famous British writer who published Pride and Prejudice, among other works.
-This note is brown in colour.
+The old paper £10 note is no longer legal tender.
+A new brown polymer note features Jane Austen, the famous British writer who published Pride and Prejudice, among other works.

 £20 note